sptankard/digitalsecuritycurriculum/pages/02.curriculum/09.secure-your-comms/chapter9.en.md

 <div class="col-xs-12 none">
 			<div class="well none" style="border-radius:0; background=transparent; border=0px;">
-                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight">TIP: </span><span class="check-text" markdown="1">In the clipboard window click on “encrypt” and use your collaborators public key to encrypt.
+                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight"></span><span class="check-text" markdown="1">In the clipboard window click on “encrypt” and use your collaborators public key to encrypt.
 If you check the “sign” box, your message will be “signed” using your key.
 This way, your collaborator can verify that the message that is sent is really coming from you.
 Your text in the clipboard should transform into an encrypted block. </span>
 		       </div>
 		     </div>

 <div class="col-xs-12 none">
 			<div class="well none" style="border-radius:0; background=transparent; border=0px;">
-                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight">TIP: </span><span class="check-text" markdown="1">You are now ready to send your encrypted email.
+                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight"></span><span class="check-text" markdown="1">You are now ready to send your encrypted email.
 Copy and paste the encrypted block into an email or SMS, and send it to your collaborator.</span>
 		       </div>
 		     </div>